Infant / Toddler Care

 The most common cause is placing the baby in bed with sugary liquids like milk (including breast milk), formula or other sweetened liquids.
 Some infants have a high level of decay forming bacteria and are at an increased risk of developing decay if they are given sugary liquids.
 The sugar content of the pooled milk changes to acid, which softens teeth thereby causing tooth decay.
 Also, during sleep the flow of saliva is reduced and the natural self-cleansing action of the mouth is diminished.

 Feeding child with a milk bottle/ sweetened liquid/ breast-feeding at frequent intervals can also be the cause of decay.
-Typically, children with Early Childhood Caries have the upper front teeth affected.
+Typically, children with Early Childhood Caries have the upper front teeth affected, but chalky back teeth pose an extra-high risk too.